 await humanDelay(500, 1000);

-This creates natural variation in your bot's behavior, making it harder to distinguish from humans.
+This creates natural variation that's much harder to distinguish from real users.

 import random